 | Invest in S&P 500 | 8% (Historical Avg) | Gained ~$110,000 in profit |

-On paper, I set $65,000 on fire.
-By paying off cheap debt, I missed out on market gains.
+On paper, paying off cheap debt means missing out on market gains.
 This is what the FIRE (Financial Independence, Retire Early) community calls "sub-optimal."

-Run Your Own Investment Scenarios →The Psychological Argument (Why I Was Right)
+Run Your Own Investment Scenarios →The Psychological Argument (Why Early Payoff Can Be Right)

 Spreadsheets don't have anxiety.
 Spreadsheets don't get laid off.
 Spreadsheets don't have health crises.